leonCTL12/Flutter_Import_VSCode_Extension/README.md

 Please note that this extension is a workaround for handling broken import statements in Flutter.
 While it aims to improve your coding experience, there may be edge cases that it does not cover.

+## Important Note
+Before renaming or moving any files or folders, please ensure to commit your changes.
+This will help prevent any loss of work and maintain the integrity of your codebase.

 Thank you for your understanding and support!